JoBernhard/swa_hausarbeit/README.md

  --data-urlencode "password=laupeter"^
  --data-urlencode "grant_type=password"

- the aqured token needs to be usesd with swagger in oder to work propperly
+ the aquired token needs to be usesd with swagger in oder to work propperly